#FlashingWingbeats

 web1_Delaware-County-Logo

-This project is funded through the Delaware County municipality.
+This project is funded in part through the Delaware County municipality.
 Delaware county is located in the state of Ohio and is included is included in the Columbus, Ohio Metropolitan Area.
 Majority of our field work is conducted in this area: Alum Creek Water Reclamation Facility, Olentangy Environmental Control, and Lower Scotia Water Reclamation Facility.

 Screen Shot 2018-08-22 at 1.11.06 PMMaterials are provided in-kind from Tumaini (CRT) Controlled Release Technologies.
 Tumaini are industry experts in the development, manufacturing and distribution of mosquito control solutions for commercial / professional and consumer applications.